hiddentao/google-tts/README.md

 # Google TTS

 A Javascript API for the Google's ext-to-Speech engine and is based on code at http://weston.ruter.net/projects/google-tts/.

-This enables you to add Text-to-Speech functionality to your web apps!
+**NOTE:** Playback (`.play()` below) will only work when running the script locally as Google's server only returns audio if you can prevent the browser from sending the Referrer HTTP Header to their server.
+If you want to add background playback to your online site perhaps [SoundManager](http://www.schillmania.com/projects/soundmanager2/) will do the trick (I haven't tested this).

 ## Features